jcompagner/jsHybugger/README.md

 Let's start with the WebView example.

+You can build the example using maven or you can just download the example [APK](jshybugger.org/download/jshybugger-webview-ex.apk) and start debugging (skip building section).

-# build example apk file
+# building example APK file
 Go to jsHybugger/examples/webview and enter the following commands (see Maven-Build section for more info)

 	mvn clean install

 	# install APK file on device and start it
 	mvn android:deploy android:run

-Now you have two options to connect your chrome browser with your mobile device
+# Connect chrome browser to mobile device

 1. use ADB tool and forward TCP port: